 In the Hindu epic Mahabharata, Draupadi (daughter of the king of Panchala) married Panch Pandavas (five prince’s brothers, son of Kunti), following the polyandry marriage system.

-Surprisingly, polyandry marriage is also practiced around Everest Base Camp Trek, epically in the Upper Pangboche Village.
-This rare form of marriage exists in the Himalayan to minimize the scarcity of resources, the birth control, and reduce the maternal mortality rate.
+Surprisingly, polyandry marriage is also practiced around Everest Base Camp Trek, especially in the Upper Pangboche Village.
+This rare form of marriage exists in the Himalayas to minimize the scarcity of resources, the birth control, and reduce the maternal mortality rate.

 Don’t get the wrong idea; it does not only exist among peasant families.
 Also, elite families seem to follow the same culture.

-If you ever plan for Everest Base Camp Trek, make sure to give visitors the weekly market at Namche Bazaar and Lukla.
+If you ever plan for the Everest Base Camp Trek, make sure to give visitors the weekly market at Nadomche Bazaar and Lukla.
 The market at Namche Bazaar opens on Saturday and Lukla opens on Tuesday.

-Lukla market is located right to the Lukla Airport whereas Namche Bazaar market is located southeast of the city on a large field.
-Numerous products and goods are presented by different vendors.
+Lukla market is located right to the Lukla Airport, whereas Namche Bazaar market is located southeast of the city on a large field.
+Different vendors present a wide range of goods and products.
 There are separate sections for different types of products and goods.

 Walking through the market, you might see plenty of choices of local products.
 It is the best section for shopping.
 Also, there are fresh fruits and vegetables.
 Moreover, people also sell meat and live animals too.
 Numerous sellers sell Chinese products like jackets, shoes, and products related to clothing.